 The MA in English Literature draws on the established research strengths of the Department of English and offers a wide range of modules taught by research specialists in the field.
-It allows for a broader coverage of literary genres and periods, and by so doing it complements other MA programmes in the Faculty of Humanities and Social Sciences (such as the MA in London Studies).
+It allows for a broader coverage of literary themes and periods, and by so doing it complements other MA programmes in the Faculty of Humanities and Social Sciences.
 It enhances student learning by increasing module choice and aims to improve the graduate student experience through robust and effective academic management.
-This is an 'umbrella' programme, with a single point of entry leading to clearly defined pathways through the degree.
-Students who prefer a flexible route can choose modules from across the range of the curriculum, allowing them to consider the relationship between writings from a variety of historical periods and genres, and to write a supervised dissertation in an area of their choice.
-Students who prefer to specialize choose one of the defined pathways, gain an understanding of the movements, debates, and literary practices that shaped a particular period or genre, and write a supervised dissertation in a related area.
+The MA English Literature is a programme with a single point of entry, with clearly defined specialist routes through the degree.
+Students who prefer a flexible route can choose modules from across the range of the curriculum, allowing them to consider the relationship between writings from a variety of historical periods and themes, and to write a supervised dissertation in an area of their choice.
+Students who prefer to specialize choose one of the defined specialist routes, gain an understanding of the movements, debates, and literary practices that shaped a particular period or theme, and write a supervised dissertation in a related area.
 The flexibility of the programme makes it appropriate for students who plan to go on to doctoral research, who want to develop and enhance their careers through the experience of research and the acquisition of transferable skills, or who wish to pursue their existing literary interests at a more advanced level.
 It provides extensive opportunities in the Department and Faculty for part-time study at Masters level.